-The LAMB Group Short Sale Experts have helped thousands of homeowners decide the best course of action for their home and mortgage concerns.
+The short sale experts at The LAMB Group have helped thousands of homeowners choose the best course of action for their home and mortgage concerns.
 Over the years, we've seen more inaccurate statements online than we can count.
-So we felt it was time to debunk those "myths" with SHORT SALE FACTS that we've proven true, countless times over the years.
+So we felt it was time to debunk those "myths" with SHORT SALE FACTS that we've proven true countless times over the years.

 Myth #1: A short sale will hurt my credit

 The Truth: Although credit impact varies, experts agree that a short sale impacts credit much less than a foreclosure does